ikarus-project/ikarus/docs/website/02_examples/vonMisesTruss.md

 -->

 # Von Mises truss calculation
-`iks008_vonmises_truss.cpp` shows a way to use the tools and features mentioned in the previous examples to calculate and post-process the Von-Mises stresses in truss systems.
+`iks007_vonMisesTruss.cpp` shows a way to use the tools and features mentioned in the previous examples to solve the standard Von-Mises truss example found in literature (refer Section 2[@misesTruss1923])

-[@misesTruss1923] Section 2

 /bibliography